gade-raghav/Todo-app/README.md

 # Usage
-There are multiple ways to run this application.
+There are two ways to run this application.
 First step is to clone the repository
 ```bash
 git clone https://github.com/gadeRaghav/todo-app.git
 ```

-## 1. Run from ubuntu terminal as localhost
+### 1. Run from ubuntu terminal as localhost